-The Gretsch White Falcon has, since its inception, been one of the most strikingly good looking guitars on the market.
+The Gretsch White Falcon has, since its first introduction, been one of the most strikingly good looking guitars on the market.

 While its unique white and gold finish may have wavered in and out of style to some, those in the know have long treasured the White Falcon for its incredible quality, and hugely dynamic tonal range.
-From Neil Young to Malcolm Young, the Gretsch White Falcon has been the signature guitar of some of music’s biggest names, and truly transcends genre.
+From Neil Young to Malcolm Young, this has been the signature guitar of some of music’s biggest names, and truly transcends genre.

 In this KillerGuitarRigs Review, we were fortunate enough to get hands on with this incredibly special guitar.
 Read on to see what we thought.

-The Gretsch White Falcon is one of their premier models.
-Unlike their entry level guitars, it is made in Japan, and built to the most exacting standards.
-With that in mind, it is really aimed towards advanced and professional level guitarists, although, the playability is such that it is still a user friendly guitar for intermediate players – as long as money is no object.
+The White Falcon is one of Gretsch’s premier models.
+Unlike their entry-level guitars, it is made in Japan and built to the most exacting standards.
+With that in mind, it is really aimed towards advanced and professional-level guitarists, although the playability is such that it is still a user-friendly guitar for intermediate players – as long as money is no object.

 Appearance / Features / Controls

 While this model also comes in Midnight Sapphire (black), for us, white is the best color for the White Falcon.
 Fortunately, our test model had the white finish.
 On unboxing, we found it to be one of the single best-looking guitars we’ve ever had the privilege of reviewing.
 The signature pickguard with falcon imagery looked incredible, and the white bodywork was topped off with a beautiful gloss clear coat that really complimented the shimmer of the gold accents.

 As briefly mentioned above, the hardware on this model is all gold, and while many players steer clear of this type of styling, we would urge you to reconsider preconceived notions when it comes to the White Falcon, because it looks fantastic.